polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 > Correct: The process of an account removing its entire holding of an asset.

-This problem can arise when talking about people because English does not have a gender-neutral, singular pronoun.

-> Incorrect: When the user submits a transaction, they will need to sign the message.
+Finding the correct pronoun when talking about people can also be problematic.

-There are a few ways to solve this:
+There are a few options to solve this in a gender neutral language way:

 > **Remove the pronoun (clearest)**</br>
 > When the user submits a transaction, the user will need to sign the message.